Rachel Platten: 2015–2017: Wildfire

-On February 19, 2015, Platten released "Fight Song" from Wildfire.
-The song reached number six on the US Billboard Hot 100, number two on the Australian Singles Chart, number six in Ireland, number eight in New Zealand, number nine on the Billboard Canadian Hot 100 and number one on the UK Singles Chart.
-In June 2015, she performed "Fight Song" with Taylor Swift in front of 50,000 people in Philadelphia during Swift's The 1989 World Tour.
-"Fight Song" has quintuple platinum sales in the US.
+On February 19, 2015, Platten officially released "Fight Song".
+The song reached number six on the US Billboard Hot 100, number two on the Australian Singles Chart, number six in Ireland, number eight in New Zealand, number nine on the Billboard Canadian Hot 100, and number one on the UK Singles Chart.
+"Fight Song" also spent nine weeks at the top of the Billboard Adult Top 40 chart and was the ninth biggest-selling pop digital download song in 2015.
+In June 2015, Platten performed "Fight Song" with Taylor Swift in front of 50,000 people in Philadelphia during Swift's The 1989 World Tour.
+On March 20, 2026, "Fight Song" achieved Diamond certification in the US.
 Platten's 2015 Fight Song EP reached number 20 on the Billboard 200.

-Rachel Platten served as a support act on Alex & Sierra's and Andy Grammer's "The Good Guys & A Girl Tour" in early 2015.
+Platten served as a support act on Alex & Sierra's and Andy Grammer's "The Good Guys & A Girl Tour" in early 2015.
 She toured with Colbie Caillat and Christina Perri on their "Girls Night Out, Boys Can Come Too Tour" throughout the summer of 2015.
-On September 11, 2015, Platten released second single named "Stand by You" from Wildfire.
-It peaked in the top 10 on charts in Canada and the United States, and peaked in the top 20 on charts in Australia and Poland.
-The song has since been certified Platinum in the United States.
+On September 11, 2015, Platten released her second single, "Stand by You".
+It peaked in the top 10 in Canada and the US and in the top 20 in Australia and Poland.
+The song was certified platinum in the US on May 4, 2016.

+Wildfire, Platten's first major label album, was released on January 1, 2016.
+It debuted at number five on the US Billboard 200 and was certified gold on March 9, 2016.
+A few weeks later, Platten released the third and final single from Wildfire, "Better Place".
+Throughout 2016, Platten promoted the album with her first major headlining tour, The Wildfire Tour.

-After the Orlando nightclub shooting, Platten announced that proceeds from the new acoustic version of her "Fight Song" will benefit the National Compassion Fund, working to support the needs of people impacted by the event.
+After Christina Grimmie’s death and the Orlando nightclub shooting, Platten announced that proceeds from her new acoustic version of "Fight Song" would benefit the National Compassion Fund, working to support the needs of people impacted by the two events.
 In 2016, she appeared in insurance company Nationwide's commercial, where she sang the company's jingle, "Nationwide is on your side."
 In October 2016, she sang "The Star-Spangled Banner" prior to Game 1 of the 2016 World Series.
 On New Year's Eve 2016, Platten co-headlined the Times Square Ball festivities in New York City's Times Square alongside Gavin DeGraw performing "Fight Song", "Stand by You", "Beating Me Up", and John Lennon's "Imagine".
 In 2017, she served as an opening act for two Los Angeles shows and a Las Vegas show on Faith Hill and Tim McGraw's Soul2Soul: The World Tour.